Lagrange-Labs/lagrange-lpn-contracts/docs/deep-prove.md

    - Agreement exists for caller
    - Agreement not already activated
    - User has approved sufficient LA tokens
-3. Agreement activation date is set to current timestamp
+3. Agreement is updated:
+   - `activationDate` set to current timestamp
+   - `balance` set to deposit amount (available for charging)
+4. User is whitelisted (if not already)
-4. LA tokens are transferred from user to contract
+5. LA tokens are transferred from user to contract
-5. Event `AgreementActivated` is emitted
+6. Event `AgreementActivated` is emitted

 **Requirements**:
-- User must approve contract to spend `paymentAmount` of LA tokens
+- User must approve contract to spend `depositAmount` of LA tokens
 - Can only be called once per agreement
+- User must have sufficient LA token balance

 ### 3. Rebate Claiming